bishopdynamics/aml-imgpack/README.md

 upgrade_unfocus.bmp:   PC bitmap, Adobe Photoshop with alpha channel mask, 4 x 14 x 16, cbSize 184, bits offset 70
 upgrade_upgrading.bmp: PC bitmap, Adobe Photoshop with alpha channel mask, 300 x 300 x 16, cbSize 180072, bits offset 70
 ```

-Images will always be centered when shown on the screen, so you can make actual images only as large as necessary.

 You can see all images are 16bit.
 Using GIMP: File -> Export, Advanced Options, `16bits R5 G6 B5`.